 Where to Donate Gently Used Toys and Baby Gear on LI

 If your kids are anything like most, their holiday wish lists are filled with requests for new toys.
-And once the holiday comes—and they're happily playing with their gifts—what do you do with all of the old toys that are cluttering up the house?
+But once your house is happily full of new toys what do you do with all of the old ones?
 Or all of the baby equipment that the kids have outgrown?

 For safety reasons, most charities do not accept cribs or car seats.
 However, many will accept strollers, bouncers, and even baby care items such as diapers.
 At this busy time of year, however, contact these charities to make sure they haven't reached their donation limits.
 One other tip: Ask your preschool child's school director, local library, or church.
 Often, those institutions are willing to accept used toys and books from someone they know and trust.